akouz/HBus/HBus_MOSFET4/White_LED_strip/README.md

   * topic 2000 - LED strip light level,  value in the range 0...1.0 reflect PWM output at channel CH1
   * topic 500 - integrity check: set to 1.0 if there is no MOSFET voltage detected, or to 0 if MOSFET voltage is OK

-Topics reported promply on change, as well as merely updated every 10 min
+Topics reported promply on change, as well as merely updated every 10 min.